SSH Port Conflicts: How to Identify and Change Ports

 ssh username@your_server_ip -p 2222

-If the connection succeeds, the port change was successful!
-You can now safely remove the old port rule from your firewall if necessary.
+If the connection succeeds, the port change worked.
+Only then should you remove the old firewall rule.

 Troubleshooting Connection Failures After Changing Ports